"Reaching Out, Inviting In, Journeying with Jesus"

 We have spent the last two years working through a much more detailed and substantial plan than we have now, but at the time it was right to include everything and deal with lots of different areas of our church life.
 It had a lot of inward focus and that is not necessarily a bad thing, time to get our house in order, our ducks in a row etc… But now, is the time for us to intentionally face outwards.
 At the centre of our church is the cross and in front of that this morning we have one of the new flags for the honeycomb café - symbol of one of our outward facing community activities.

 We want to look outwards and to reach out and to move outwards into our Promised Land – into our community, our parish, our own local area that has been entrusted to us.
 All Saints does not exist just for us, just for those who choose to come here on a Sunday.
 It exists for the whole of our parish – all 7800 inhabitants at the last census.
-I am not the Vicar just for you, but for everyone, I have the “cure of souls” of the whole parish.
+The Vicar is not just the vicar for the church family, but for everyone in the whole parish.

 Here are some highlights from the launch service and the celebration lunch